SPS Certificate website: https://sps.northwestern.edu/graduate-certificates/global-health-leadership/

 MSGH 580-DL Practicum Course (1 Unit)

-Prerequisite: Any four of the following courses; MSGH 405-DL, MSGH 408-DL, MSGH 410-DL, MSGH 417-DL, MSGH 419-DL, LEADERS 481-DL.
-All six courses must be completed by the end of the second term of the Practicum course and all can be taken concurrently with the practicum.
+Prerequisite: Completion of any four of the following courses; MSGH 405-DL, MSGH 408-DL, MSGH 410-DL, MSGH 417-DL, MSGH 419-DL, MSGH 480-DL.
+All six courses must be completed by the end of the second term of the Practicum course.

 MSGH 590-DL Thesis Research (1 Unit)